Pingasmaster/archInstall/README.md

 - linux-zen, with better compatibility and a little bit more performance
 - linux-hardened, with extra protections against exploits and all for paranoid people

-Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring[ENTER]` and install system base tools alongside your favorite arch kernel with `pacstrap -K /mnt/3 base linux-hardened linux-firmware[ENTER]`.
-Then generate the new file containing disks with `genfstab -U /mnt/3 >> /mnt/3/etc/fstab` and enter arch new install with `arch-chroot /mnt/3[ENTER]`.
+Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring` and install system base tools alongside your favorite arch kernel with `pacstrap -K /mnt/3 base linux-hardened linux-firmware`.
+Then generate the new file containing disks with `genfstab -U /mnt/3 >> /mnt/3/etc/fstab` and enter arch new install with `arch-chroot /mnt/3`.
 You are now logged into your new arch install!

 ### System settings

-Set the time zone with `ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime[ENTER]` and synchronize hardware clock with `hwclock --systohc[ENTER]`.
+Set the time zone with `ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime` and synchronize hardware clock with `hwclock --systohc`.

-Install your favorite text manager (if you do not know one, type `pacman -Syu nano[ENTER]` and follow the rest of the tutorial).
+Install your favorite text manager (if you do not know one, type `pacman -Syu nano` and follow the rest of the tutorial).

-Now edit the locales with `nano /etc/locale.gen[ENTER]` and uncomment (remove the # in front of the name of) locales that are needed (basically just uncomment the locale corresponding to your language) and __copy their name__, then run `locale-gen[ENTER]` to apply.
+Now edit the locales with `nano /etc/locale.gen` and uncomment (remove the # in front of the name of) locales that are needed (basically just uncomment the locale corresponding to your language) and __copy their name__, then run `locale-gen` to apply.
-Then set the system language with `nano /etc/locale.conf[ENTER]` and then write `LANG=thenameofyourlocalethayoucopied`, save with CTRL+S and exit with CTRL+X. Then set the console language with `nano /etc/vconsole.conf[ENTER]` and write `KEYMAP=de` replacing `de` with the two-letter code of your country, save the file with CTRL+S then exit with CTRL+X.
+Then set the system language with `nano /etc/locale.conf` and then write `LANG=thenameofyourlocalethayoucopied`, save with CTRL+S and exit with CTRL+X. Then set the console language with `nano /etc/vconsole.conf` and write `KEYMAP=de` replacing `de` with the two-letter code of your country, save the file with CTRL+S then exit with CTRL+X.
 Alright, hold with me it's almost the end!
-Your just have to generate your hostname with `nano /etc/hostname[ENTER]` and then enter the name you want to give to your computer (no inspiration? alright, put `default` and that will do the trick).
+Your just have to generate your hostname with `nano /etc/hostname` and then enter the name you want to give to your computer (no inspiration? alright, put `default` and that will do the trick).

 ### Allow your system to boot

-Allow you computer to boot by generating the initramfs file with `mkinitcpio -P[ENTER]`, and setting the root password (EVEN if already done with ssh config, because remember it was not the same OS!
+Allow you computer to boot by generating the initramfs file with `mkinitcpio -P`, and setting the root password (EVEN if already done with ssh config, because remember it was not the same OS!
 If you do not know what it is, it is your password; you forget it, you lose access to your system.
-Don't forget it.) with `passwd[ENTER]` which will prompt you to enter your password two times.
+Don't forget it.) with `passwd` which will prompt you to enter your password two times.

 Little reminder: this tutorial is for UEFI systems only, go read README_BIOS.md if you want a BIOS tutorial.

-Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub efibootmgr[ENTER]`, create the boot directory with `mkdir /boot/efi[ENTER]`.
+Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub efibootmgr`, create the boot directory with `mkdir /boot/efi`.
 Now run `fdisk -l`, and again see which letter your disk is attributed to (/dev/sda or /dev/sdb or ...).
-Now mount the boot partition to this folder with `mount /dev/sda1 /boot/efi[ENTER]` and install grub with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi[ENTER]`.
-Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.
+Now mount the boot partition to this folder with `mount /dev/sda1 /boot/efi` and install grub with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi`.
+Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg`.

 __Tips__:
  * If you get an error saying `EFI variables are not supported on this system.` while installing grub, you are not booted in UEFI mode!
-Power off the computer, boot in UEFI mode and set your keys back to your language with `loadkeys de`, mount system with `mkdir /mnt/3[ENTER]`, `mount /dev/sda3 /mnt/3[ENTER]`, `arch-chroot /mnt/3[ENTER]`, `mount /dev/sda1 /boot/efi[ENTER]`, and install grub again with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi[ENTER]`, then configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.
+Power off the computer, boot in UEFI mode and set your keys back to your language with `loadkeys de`, mount system with `mkdir /mnt/3`, `mount /dev/sda3 /mnt/3`, `arch-chroot /mnt/3`, `mount /dev/sda1 /boot/efi`, and install grub again with `grub-install --target=x86_64-efi --bootloader-id=GRUB --efi-directory=/boot/efi`, then configure grub with `grub-mkconfig -o /boot/grub/grub.cfg`.

  * If you get an error saying `error: failed to get canonical path of 'airootfs'`, you forgot to `arch-chroot` back again to install grub after rebooting in UEFI mode!
 Follow the tip above carefully!